scottballenger/wordtl/README.md

 ![Wordle.1 using roate](./screenshots/Wordle.1.png)

 #### Try #2
-Now we take the feedback from the Wordle UI and code it into the answer (`-a`) using the argument value from above:
+Now we take the feedback from the Wordle UI and code it into the result (`-guess-result`) using the argument value from above:
 ```
-'=' for matching characters, '-' for matching characters that are in the wrong location, 'x' for non-matching characters.
+'=' for [green] matching characters, '-' for [yellow] matching characters that are in the wrong location, 'x' for [gray] non-matching characters.
 ```
 and we get:
 ```
--a -x---
+-guess-result -x---
 ```
 and we have the following Input:
 ```
-./wordtl -p ----- -g roate -a -x---
+./wordtl manual -ignore-wordle-used-words -pattern ----- -guess roate -guess-result -x---
 ```
 Output:
 ```
+Manual Guess: Get help with a single guess

 Word length: 5
+Word pattern: '-----'
 Guess:  'roate'
-Answer: '-x---'
+Result: '-x---'
-Word pattern: '-----'
-Wild Card letters: ''
-Excluded letters: ''
 Using built-in Wordle words.
+Using built-in Wordle solution words.

 MATCHING WORDS (17):
 after alert alter avert cater eater extra great hater later taker tamer taper
 terra tread treat water

 Try these letters (12):
-l=3 c=1 m=1 h=1 p=1 f=1 w=1 g=1 d=1 k=1 x=1 v=1
+l=3 g=1 c=1 v=1 w=1 k=1 m=1 h=1 p=1 d=1 f=1 x=1

-Trying elimination letters: 'lhpfwgcmxvdk'
+Trying elimination letters: 'lgcvwkmhpdfx'

 BEST ELIMINATION WORDS (37):
 chalk chawl chelp child clamp clomp clump delph dwalm felch filch flack fleck